 |My tickets to the original and the reboot.|

-For the record, it was Sigourney Weaver in Aliens back in 1986.
+It was Sigourney Weaver in Aliens, back in 1986.

 Sure, there were other strong women on film.
 But Sigourney was an action hero with a capital H. A Rocky.
 A Rambo.
 A Ripley.